afnsami/odin_recipes/README.md

 <img src="recipes/preview.png">

 <p>This is the first project from TheOdinProject.
 It was simple and easy.</p>
-<p>Yet, the experience is a bit different, where other coding websites have default stuff for all.
+<p>Yet, the experience was a bit different, where other coding websites have default stuff for all.
 I think that's the difference.</p>